awsdocs/amazon-connect-admin-guide/doc_source/real-time-contact-analysis-segment-streams-data-model.md

 **LanguageCode**
 The language code associated to this contact\.
 Type: String
-Valid values: the language code for one of the [supported languages for Contact Lens real\-time analytics](supported-languages.md#supported-languages-contact-lens)\.
+Valid values: the language code for one of the [supported languages for Contact Lens real\-time call analytics](supported-languages.md#supported-languages-contact-lens)\.

 **EventType**
 The type of event published\.